Apple continues to defy gravity as stock hits $600

 “It’s also the greatest non-dividend single stock option volume seen since Citigroup was in the $4 pre-reverse split range in early 2011,” Schwartz said.

 Volatility in the stock has increased, judging by a VIX index that tracks Apple options.
 Didn’t know Apple had its own VIX?
 It does - as do other blue-chip companies like IBM.
-Exchange operator CBOE Holdings Inc started Apple’s VIX in January 2011.
+Apple’s VIX was introduced in January 2011.

-The CBOE Apple VIX index, which measures the expected 30-day volatility of the underlying shares of Apple, jumped 13 percent on Thursday to 42.06.
-The index is up 22 percent for the month, suggesting more gyrations ahead as more investors speculate on short-term moves.
+The CBOE Apple VIX index, which measures the expected 30-day volatility of the underlying shares of Apple, jumped 16.2 percent on Thursday to 43.25.
+The index is up 22 percent for the month, suggesting more gyrations ahead as more investors speculate on short-term gains.

 “What it shows is how crazy things have been getting recently in Apple,” said Dan Nathan, a founder of RiskReversal.com.